 For aspiring advanced practice nurses with a passion for promoting the health of infants and children, enrolling in a pediatric nurse practitioner primary care (PNP-PC) program can prepare them for the range of delicate situations and conditions during this vulnerable stage of life.

-According to the American Association of Nurse Practitioners (AANP July 2016), 6.4 percent of NPs work in pediatric primary care, with a further 1.7 percent specializing in working with neonates.
+According to the American Association of Nurse Practitioners (AANP 2018), 4.6 percent of NPs work in pediatric primary care.

 Upon graduating from an accredited PNP-PC program, candidates may be eligible to sit for certification examinations given by Pediatric Nursing Certification Board (PNCB) or the American Nurses Credentialing Center (ANCC).